HamidOmer/CarND-Behavioral-Cloning-P3/README.md

 ![png](Misc4Report/output_10_0.png)

-#### Random brightness is added the images in the "process_image" function so that the CNN model can be trained to drive in different lighting conditions on the track.
+#### Random brightness is added to the images in the "process_image" function so that the CNN model can be trained to drive in different lighting conditions on the track.

 ```python